lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-30-CTT_in_Isabelle-II.md

 thanks to some syntactic trickery in the implementation of CTT.
 We could have continued to backtrack in order to generate other well-formed types.

+Explicit backtracking, such as is shown here, is provided so that people can explore the proof space and sketch the design of backtracking-based proof automation.
+However, it should never form part of a polished proof because the reader has no chance of following what is going on.

 ### Watching proof objects emerge